Ryan Tafazolli: Mansfield Town

-2014–15

 In the pre-season of the 2014–15 season, Mansfield turned down a bid from Scottish Professional Football League side Dundee United for Ryan Tafazolli.
 The club explained their decision on their website.
 Tafazolli scored his first goal for the club at the start of the season in a 2–1 win over Oxford United.
 Things went well until he injured a hamstring during a match against Accrington Stanley in early October, which Mansfield Town lost 1–0.
 This left him on the sidelines until 15 November 2014 in a 2–0 loss against Shrewsbury Town.
 Tafazolli was sent off after a second bookable offence in a 1–1 draw against Hartlepool United on 26 December 2014.
 After serving a one-match ban, Tafazolli suffered a virus that kept him out for weeks.
 He made his return to the first team in a 0–0 draw against Wycombe Wanderers on 24 January 2015.
 Tafazolli made 42 appearances and scored once in all competitions.
 At the end of the season, Tafazolli signed a contract with the club.

-2015–16

-Tafazolli scored in a 2–0 league win over Stevenage on 29 September 2015.